 - Avoid drinking with meals: Drinking any liquids with meals may increase feelings of fullness, which may worsen nausea in some individuals.

 - Stay hydrated: Dehydration can worsen nausea.
-If your nausea is accompanied by vomiting, replace your lost fluids with electrolyte-rich fluids such as flat mineral water, vegetable broth or a sports drink.
+If you experience nausea with vomiting, replace your lost fluids with electrolyte-rich fluids such as flat mineral water, vegetable broth, or a sports drink.

 - Avoid strong smells: These may worsen nausea, especially during pregnancy.

-- Exercise: Aerobic exercise and yoga may be particularly helpful ways to reduce nausea in some individuals (48, 49).
+- Exercise: Aerobic exercise and yoga may be helpful ways to reduce nausea in some individuals (